 Completed in 2005, this engine came over to the UK in 2007, running for the first time over here in that year.
 Exhibited at the Model Engineer Exhibition, it won a Gold Medal, the Crebbin Cup and featured in the book "100 Great Models" along with Dr Bradbury Winter's silver "Rocket" built for the Institute of Mechanical Engineers, LBSC's "Ayesha" and Christopher Vine's B1 "Bongo" amongst many others.

-Complete with two thick folders including a complete build history with photographs, storage stand, set of drawings, firing irons and footpegs.
+Complete with two thick folders including a complete build history with photographs, set of drawings, firing irons and footpegs.

 |cylinder material||cast iron|